mdppml/TEA/SECURITY.md

 - A clear description, minimal reproduction, and potential impact
 - Affected versions/commits and environment details
 - Suggested remediation or mitigating steps if available

-We follow coordinated disclosure principles and will acknowledge receipt as promptly as possible.

 ## License and Usage Terms
 - Default code license: MIT (see LICENSE).